medusajs/medusa/docs/content/advanced/backend/customers/index.md

 ---
 description: 'Learn about what Customers are in Medusa and how they are implemented.
-Customers are individuals that make purchases in your store.
-They can be guest or registered customers.
-Learn about the different relations customers have with other entities.'
+Customers are individuals that make purchases in your store.'
 ---

 # Customers